 Transferring Emails from your old host to InMotion Hosting

 In this article we'll go over how to move emails from a previous host to InMotion Hosting.
-If you're previous hosting provider uses cPanel, this article will not apply as your emails will be moved over with your full cPanel backup.
+If your previous hosting provider uses cPanel, this article will not apply as your emails will be moved over with your full cPanel backup.
 For more information on performing a website move from a host that also uses cPanel, please see our article: How to migrate your website FROM another host that uses cPanel TO InMotion Hosting.

 How to move your emails from one server to another